pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 I am pretty sure its the former, cause there is no other way to integrate that, even if we use APIs, that still means I will have to create a parser for nettacker and its output formats.
 The question then is, should that be for the SARIF outputs or should it be for the HTML/json outputs?
 I am thinking I will say SARIF cause it makes more sense especially if that is the standard now.

+---

+Bhai, my head is spinning.
+I have way too many things to work on.
+I need to plan this properly else I'll continue spinning forever.